shin3tky/detect_meteors/PLUGIN_AUTHOR_GUIDE.md

 }
 ```

+**Versioning policy**:
+- `schema_version` increments only when the structure above changes in a
+  backward-incompatible way.
+- New optional keys may be added without bumping the version as long as
+  existing keys remain valid.

+**Compatibility rules**:
+- `context.runtime_params` may be either a `RuntimeParams` instance or a plain
+  dict with the same keys.
-Legacy detectors may still receive a flat dict; prefer reading from the
+- Legacy detectors may still receive a flat dict; prefer reading from the
   namespaced structure when available.

 `BaseDetector` provides helpers to make this easy:
 - `split_runtime_params(runtime_params)` → `(global_params, detector_params)`
-- `build_runtime_params(flat_params)` → namespaced structure
+- `build_runtime_params(flat_params)` → `RuntimeParams`
 - `detect_legacy(current_image, previous_image, roi_mask, params)` → adapter for
   the old signature